hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.md

 4. **Run** the tests using `pytest`.

 By providing the Python code, you'll get specific and helpful test cases.
-The placeholder tests here serve as a template and illustrative examples for you to fill in with the actual functions to test.
+The placeholder tests here serve as a template and illuStartive examples for you to fill in with the actual functions to test.
 Remember, testing is crucial for reliable code.